-The country has a growing supply of hardware, but compatibility between systems; inadequate software; and poor supply of paper, disks, and other peripheral materials hampers their progress.
-A number of cross-cutting issues need to be addressed so that further advances can be made.
-Foreign currency constraints, training requirements, technical skills, maintenance needs, lack of standardization, telecommunication linkages, and conflicting government policies all require additional effort so that improved STI systems can be established.
+The country has a growing supply of hardware but compatibility between systems; inadequate software; and poor supply of paper, disks, and other peripheral materials hampers their progress.
+A number of cross-cutting issues needs to be addressed so that further advances can be made.
+These include: foreign currency constraints; training requirements; technical skills; maintenance needs; lack of standardization; telecommunication linkages; and conflicting government policies.